-18. Is your medical school currently in the process of improving Education for Sustainable Healthcare (ESH)/planetary health education?
+20. Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?
 4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
-Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+0 No, there are no improvements to planetary health education in progress.